WWitman/swagger-node-slack/README-blog2.md

 * `./swagger-node-slack/api/controllers/ticker.js` -- This is a controller file.
 It implements the logic that is executed for a specific API path (or route).
 In the `swagger.yaml` file, the `x-swagger-router-controller` attribute specifies the name of the controller file (the `.js` is not needed).
 The `operationId` specifies the name of the function to call when the `/ticker` path is requested.
 So, for this API, when you call the `/ticker` API, it executes a function called `ticker()` in a controller file called `ticker.js`.

 Here's the controller code.
 The value of the `URL` variable comes from Slack.
-When the request arrives at the server, it's automatically classified by the Swagger specification, and the `swagger-node-slack` project makes it easy to access the structure of the incoming request.
-To access the value of a defined parameter called "text", you could use `req.swagger.params.text.value`.
+When the request arrives at the server, it's automatically classified by the Swagger specification, and the `swagger-node` project makes it easy to access the structure of the incoming request.
+For example, to access the value of a defined parameter called "text", you could use `req.swagger.params.text.value`.
 Here it is in the controller code:

    ```
    var util = require('util');